-Mild anxiety is a normal human emotion, and most children will experience anxiety before a sporting event or an exam.
+Mild anxiety is a normal human emotion, and most children will experience some anxiety or worry before a sporting event or an exam.
 It can be hard to help an anxious child, they often become overwhelmed.

-Having some anxiety can help people perform at their best.
-But if anxiety becomes more intense, starts to cause distress, lasts for a long time or interferes with daily living, then it’s a problem.
+For some children, having a little anxiety can help them perform at their best.
+But if anxiety becomes more intense, starts to cause distress, lasts for a long time, or interferes with daily living, then it’s a problem.
 Anxiety in children can be disabling and interfere with life.
 It’s important to get help for child anxiety – early intervention makes a big difference.